Indira Dedicates Her Time to Helping Others, and in Her Time of Need, Mount Sinai Takes Care of Her

 Mount Sinai Expert Gives Answers

 The day of surgery, Dr. Zou met with Indira and her family prior to the operation.
 Dr. Zou made herself available to their questions and concerns, assuring them that Indira was in good hands.
-The three hour surgery was performed through a small incision in the neck.
+The 3-hour surgery was performed through a small incision in the neck.
 Dr. Zou removed the faulty discs to decompress the spinal cord and nerve roots.
 To foster vertebral stability, an artificial interbody cage was inserted to fuse the vertebrae together.
-Indira’s recovery time was one night.
+Indira sayed in the hospital only one night.
 It was the first time Indira slept through the night in a year.

 Improvement by Leaps and Bounds